MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-display-values-from-custom-managed-properties-in-the-hover-panel.md

 ![Custom Properties Displayed](../media/OTCSP_CustomPropertiesDisplayed.png)

 But, we are not completely through yet.
-The values for  *Internal Writer*  and  *Submission Contact*  were displayed differently.
-The screen shot might not show it clearly, but hopefully you can see that the value for  *Internal Writer*  was displayed well, but the value for  *Submission Contact*  was very long and contained an ugly GUID.
+The values for *Internal Writer* and *Submission Contact* appeared differently.
+The screen shot might not show it clearly, but hopefully you can see that the value for *Internal Writer* appeared well, but the value for *Submission Contact* was very long and contained an ugly GUID.

 Both these values come from a site column of type **Person or Group**.
 The difference is that in the site column settings, *Internal Writer* is configured to show **Name**, whereas *Submission Contact* is configured to show **Name (with presence)**.

 ![Site Column Settings](../media/OTCSP_SiteColumnSettings.png)

-To make  *Submission Contact*  display correctly, we copied the **HP.GetAuthorsHtml** method that is used by the  *Item_CommonHoverPanel_Body*  display template to display authors.
+To make *Submission Contact* appear correctly, we copied the **HP.GetAuthorsHtml** method that is used by the *Item_CommonHoverPanel_Body* display template to display authors.

 ![Authors Method](../media/OTCSP_AuthorsMethod.png)